-MANAGEMENT AUDIT Type of Audit: Review of the policy and procedures manual and its consistency with propublished in other devices, e.g. website, newsletters, program information NEW CONTROL OF THE CO Comments Certification Board: Minutes and agendas of the proceedings of the FCMB and its constituent examined for completeness and the status of any action items. t boards are to be Comments 3.
-Review of complaints received against certified persons and the ultimate resolutions. e findings and Comments 4.
-Check that résumés of FCMB and constituent board personnel are on file than 2 years old) and current (no more Comments Date of Review 5.
-Check that confidentiality agreements have been properly executed for a all personnel.
-Comments Personnel Conducting Review 6.
-Examine whether the activities of the FCMB and its constituent boards are current policy and procedures manual. re consistent with the Comments Review of any contracts or MOU's existing between the FCMB, its constitution of the party. uent boards and any Comments Attach additional pages for PROGRAM AUDIT comments or recommendations if necessary.
+FORENSIC CERTIFICATION MANAGEMENT BOARD

+MANAGEMENT AUDIT Type of Audit:

+1, Review of the policy and procedures manual and its consistency with program information published in other devices, e.g. website, newsletters, program information pamphlets.
+Management Program

+Comments Certification Board:

+2. Minutes and agendas of the proceedings of the FCMB and its constituent boards are to be examined for completeness and the status of any action items.

+Comments

+3. Review of complaints received against certified persons and the ultimate findings and resolutions.

+Comments

+4. Check that résumés of FCMB and constituent board personnel are on file and current (no more than 2 years old).

+Comments Date of Review

+5. Check that confidentiality agreements have been properly executed for all personnel.

+Comments Personnel Conducting Review

+6. Examine whether the activities of the FCMB and its constituent boards are consistent with the current policy and procedures manual.

+Comments

+7. Review of any contracts or MOU's existing between the FCMB, its constituent boards and any other party.

+Comments Attach additional pages for comments or recommendations if

+PROGRAM AUDIT necessary.

 1. Review pre-requisite criteria for applying for certification.
-Comments 2.
-Review applications approved/denied for certification for consistency.
-Comments 3.
-Review test(s) for errors and current/best practices.
-Comments 4.
-Review of program complaints and complaint resolution.

 Comments

+2. Review applications approved/denied for certification for consistency.

+Comments

+3. Review test(s) for errors and current/best practices.

+Comments

+4. Review of program complaints and complaint resolution.

+Comments FCMB-14-2016-A